Skip to content

 Manage Plymouth green spaces and quarries for rare spiders by protecting and creating open rocky areas and allowing tussocky grasses to develop.

-• Continue to research the ecology of the horrid ground-weaver and to survey sites across Plymouth (with a focus on limestone areas) to better understand the distribution of these species.
+• Continue to research the ecology of the Horrid Ground-weaver and to survey sites across Plymouth (with a focus on limestone areas) to better understand the distribution of these species.

 Where to focus actions